Giuseppe-Bonifati/European-Soccer-Dataset/README.md

 **European Soccer Database**

-Link to download sqlite db : https://www.kaggle.com/hugomathien/soccer

-Using DBeaver we can migrate from SQLite database to PostgreSQL database
+Link to download sqlite db : https://www.kaggle.com/hugomathien/soccer and using DBeaver we can migrate from SQLite database to PostgreSQL database

 ## Usage

 All the queries are in the file query.sql
 We use SQL shell (psql) to connect to the database and run the queries

 Type in psql the following command